-As mentioned before, we do not require to focus on the representation of the environment in this project.
+As mentioned before, we do not require to focus on the representation of the environment.
 Therefore we can make some simplifying assumptions regarding the communication with the outside world:

-- We can assume that there is a variable that we can set to, for example, Door_Open and Door_Closed to, resp., open and close the door. - We can assume that there is a variable that we can set to a level number from 0 to N_Levels which will make the elevator go there. - Telling the elevator to move to a different level does not cause the doors to close.
-Closing and opening doors must be done explicitly. - We can assume that we can register which buttons are being pressed without explicitly reading from communication lines and / or resetting the state of lines.
+- We can assume that there is a variable that we can set to, for example, Door_Open and Door_Closed to, resp., open and close the door. - We can assume that there is a variable that we can set to a level number to make the elevator go to that level. - Telling the elevator to move to a different level does not cause the doors to close.
+Closing and opening doors must be done explicitly.
+Similarly when the elevator stops at a level: doors must be made to open explicitly. - We can assume that we can register which buttons are being pressed without explicitly reading from communication lines and / or resetting the state of lines.
 However, we have to model the fact that buttons can be pressed at any moment (and that this must be registered) or not pressed at all.

 You are not expected to optimize the movement of the elevator.
 However, the elevator should not move randomly between levels.
-A good compromise is to follow the so-called elevator algorithm: the elevator moves upwards as long as there are requests in levels above it, serving them in the order in which they appear, and when they are all served, the elevator starts moving down following a similar idea.
-It does not change direction when there are still pending requests in the direction it is moving.
+A good compromise is to follow the so-called elevator algorithm: the elevator moves upwards as long as there are requests in levels above it, serving them as the levels are reached.
+When they are all served, the elevator starts moving down, following a similar idea.
+It should not change its direction when there are still pending requests in the direction it is moving (and, if it does, we must ensure that all pending requests are eventually served).